ajh1143/SeabornHeatmap/README.md

 ```
 <img src="https://github.com/ajh1143/ajh1143.github.io/blob/master/Images/Abalone/halfheat.png" class="inline"/><br>

 Much better!
-We've dropped a substantial amount of redundant information that only serveed to act as distractive noise.
+We've dropped a substantial amount of redundant information that only served to act as distractive noise.
 Now we can focus on the relationships with ease.

 ## Code Summary